Please call us at toll-free +1 (866) INSUBUY or +1 (972) 985-4400.

 A medical emergency may befall you on your trip to Tokyo.
 In such a case, you'll be left with an injury – and also a huge medical bill.
 While you cannot prevent the former, you can definitely prevent the latter.
 Buying travel medical insurance before you take off for Tokyo can guard your finances from disaster.

-No, it is not legally compulsory to buy travel medical insurance for your trip to Tokyo unless part of a tour group that requires it.
+No, it is not legally compulsory to buy travel medical insurance for your trip to Tokyo.
 But listen to Japan Health Info (the top provider of healthcare for foreigners in Japan), which recommends that you buy a travel medical insurance plan before leaving for Tokyo.
 Since accidents and injuries tend to arrive unexpectedly, it is better to be prepared with a travel medical insurance that is only a fraction of what medical bills would cost you.

 We've already seen that the risks in Tokyo are massive.
 To have a safety-net to fall back on in a case where you need to be taken to the hospital for emergency medical care, buy travel medical insurance.
 Not only can hospitalizations be covered, but depending on the plan chosen, it can also cover scans, coverage for acute onset of pre-existing conditions, and transportation to the medical facility.